 Tettra has an internal ticketing system

-- Our internal ticketing system, Suggestions, helps you create, organize and update your documents while getting the rest of the team involved.
+Our internal question system that lets your team request answers from your subject matter experts.
+This helps you create, organize and update your documents while getting the rest of the team involved.

 Tettra documents are open by default